 You can buy directly from companies and insurance agents or brokers.
 You can also buy coverage through the new federally operated online health insurance marketplace at HealthCare.gov, or by calling the marketplace toll-free at 1-800-318-2596.
 If you choose not to get health coverage, you might have to pay a tax penalty when you file your federal income taxes.
 For more information, visit the IRS website at www.irs.gov/uac/Questions-and-Answers-on-the-Individual-Shared-Responsibility-Provision.

 Open enrollment.
 You generally may buy health insurance only during a designated open enrollment period.
 But there are exceptions if you have a qualifying life event, like a marriage, divorce, birth of a baby, or if you move to another state.
-To avoid the tax penalty in 2014, you must get insurance that meets the federal coverage standards by March 31, 2014.
+To avoid the tax penalty, you must get insurance that meets the federal coverage standards by the end of the open enrollment period.
 There is an open enrollment period each year.
 In future years, the open enrollment period will run from November 15 to February 15.
 All individual coverage will be tied to the calendar year regardless of when you buy it.
 For example, if you get coverage on April 1, your deductible and out-of-pocket maximum will reset on January 1.

 Insurance marketplaces.
 The online health insurance marketplace, HealthCare.gov , is a resource to help you shop for health coverage to comply with the health care reform law.

 Preexisting conditions.
-Starting in 2014, health insurance companies may not deny you coverage or charge you more because of a preexisting condition or disability.
+Health insurance companies may not deny you coverage or charge you more because of a preexisting condition or disability.
 Companies will have to sell a plan to anyone who applies during the open enrollment period.

 When determining your rates, companies may consider only your age, where you live, whether you smoke or use tobacco, and whether the coverage you are buying is for an individual or a family.